pixl8/Preside-Documentation/docs/02.devguides/38.dataexporters/page.md

 The platform also offers a concept of custom data exporters.
 A data exporter consists of a single handler action and an i18n `.properties` file to describe it.

+As of **10.19.0**, the platform also offers the ability for developers to define custom "Export templates".
+See [[data-export-templates]]

 ### Enabling the feature

 Enable the feature in your application's `Config.cfc` with: